lordmauve/thx/docs/config.rst

     This specifies a list of package "extras" or optional dpendendencies to be installed when initializing virtual environments and installing the project.

+.. attribute:: groups
+    :type: list[str]

+    Dependency groups to install when creating environments.
+By default the ``dev`` group will be included.

 .. attribute:: python_versions
     :type: list[str]